 A letter of intent is required.
 Please only submit a letter if you are definitely planning to participate in the review session as this is how we select our reviewers and plan for the mock session.
 Include your specific aims and abstract (typically comprised of your scope of work, questions and summary of approach) when you submit the letter of intent.
 Your suggestions on possible reviewers are also appreciated.

-The full application MUST include the following sections (if they are not submitted, the grant will not be reviewed): candidate, career development, *mentor letter with mentoring plan*, research plan (including specific aims), biosketches for applicant and mentors.
+The full application MUST include the following sections (if they are not submitted, the grant will not be reviewed): candidate, career development, summary statement (for resubmitted proposals), *mentor letter with mentoring plan*, research plan (including specific aims), biosketches for applicant and mentors.